RonakRoy/RonakRoy.github.io/portfolio/brushlessmotor.md

 description: Sep 2019 — Oct 2019
 ---

-For my freshman year advising seminar, I designed and fabricated a fully packaged, Teensy-controlled, four-phase brushless DC motor.
-I fabricated it using 3D printing and laser cutting.
-The motor consisted of four components:
+As a part of my freshman year advising seminar, 6.A01, I designed and fabricated fully-functional brushless DC motor from scratch.
+It featured wire-wound electromagnetic coils, an outrunner-style rotor with embedded permanent magnets, and a custom electronics panel that enabled four-phase control.

+My motor design consisted of four components:
 * **Rotor:** Contains 12 press-fit permanent magnets, mounted on a D-shaft
 * **Stator:** Contains 8 drill-wound coils and two hall effect sensors for phase sensing
 * **Electronics Panel:** Contains the Teensy, micro-USB breakout board, and two dual H-drives to control each electromagnet pair